Undertone0809/promptulate/README.md

   <img src="https://zeeland-bucket.oss-cn-beijing.aliyuncs.com/images/promptulate_logo_new.png"/>
 </p>

+## News

+- 2024.5.19 Now you can use `import pne` to import the promptulate package. ref: [https://github.com/Undertone0809/pne](https://github.com/Undertone0809/pne)
+- 2024.5.14 OpenAI launched their newest "omni" model, offering improved speed and pricing compared to turbo.

 ## Overview

 **Promptulate** is an AI Agent application development framework crafted by **Cogit Lab**, which offers developers an extremely concise and efficient way to build Agent applications through a Pythonic development paradigm.
 The core philosophy of Promptulate is to borrow and integrate the wisdom of the open-source community, incorporating the highlights of various development frameworks to lower the barrier to entry and unify the consensus among developers.
 With Promptulate, you can manipulate components like LLM, Agent, Tool, RAG, etc., with the most succinct code, as most tasks can be easily completed with just a few lines of code. 🚀